Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

   * Problems encountered
   * What was learned
   * Concluding remarks and the password learned
-  * Screenshot illustrating tables and diagrams
+  * Screenshots illustrating tables and diagrams